Everything You Need to Know About Content Marketing in 2020

 - Topic Discovery – You’ll also want to do some research to find out what topics are of particular relevance.
-Google Trends or BuzzSumo are both good choices with differing pros and cons.
+Google Trends and BuzzSumo are both good choices with different pros and cons.

 - Promotion – After your content is live, you’ll still have plenty of work to do.
 Promotion usually means regular social updates, reposting, and email outreach.
 For the social side of things, consider checking out MeetEdgar, SocialPilot, or HootSuite.